dprakash2101/GeminiSharp/README.md

 }
 ```

-### Structured Response Example
+### Structured Output Example

-Structured output generation is a new feature in GeminiSharp.
-For detailed documentation, see [Structured Output Documentation](https://github.com/dprakash2101/GeminiSharp/blob/master/docs/structured-output.md).
+Generate structured responses using a custom schema:

 ```csharp
 using GeminiSharp.Client;